You are here

 We monitor, inspect and regulate health and social care in the criminal justice and immigration detention systems (or 'health and justice') to make sure people who use services in secure settings receive the same quality of care as the rest of the population.

 Our joint report with HMIP: 'Social care in prisons in England and Wales' (published 16 October 2018).

-Healthcare services in secure settings must register with us just like any other care service.
+Most healthcare services in secure settings must register with us just like any other care service.
 There are some exemptions for services that are provided under arrangements with government departments.

 The services we inspect range from health services that form part of youth offending teams to prison healthcare.
 We work in partnership with other inspectorates and use different frameworks to inspect different types of service.

 Services we inspect

 These range from Category A (high security) to D (open prisons) for men; and closed and open prisons for women.
 Some have a YOI provision for young men aged between 18 and 21.
 There are 106 adult prisons in England; 12 of these house women.

 IRCs hold people detained under the Immigration Act.
 This includes people:

 - awaiting a decision on their right to enter the UK